stickeeuk/laravel-code-style/README.md

 php artisan vendor:publish
 ```

-The `stickee-configs` contain good defaults for all projects, and the `stickee-resources` contains
+The `stickee-configs` contain good defaults for all projects and the `stickee-resources` contains
-scaffolding which is recommended if your starting a new project.
+scaffolding which is recommended if you are starting a new project.

-You then need to install eslint configs
+You then need to install [Stickee JavaScript Code Style](https://github.com/stickeeuk/javascript-code-style)

 ```
-npx install-peerdeps --dev eslint-config-stickee
+yarn add --dev stickee-javascript-code-style
 ```

 ## Recommended

-It's recommended to install [larastan](https://github.com/nunomaduro/larastan) in the project.
+It's recommended to install [Larastan](https://github.com/nunomaduro/larastan) in the project:

 ```
 composer require --dev nunomaduro/larastan
 ```

-Once installed, you can run `php artisan code:analyse` at anytime which gives you a very good insight into your code.
+Once installed, you can run `php artisan code:analyse` at any time which gives you a very good insight into your code.

-You can add the following snippet to your .huskyrc file, in the pre-commit part of the file,
+You can add the following snippet to your `.huskyrc` file,
+ in the pre-commit part of the file,
- to run this every time you try to commit to GIT:
+ to run this every time you try to commit to Git:

 ```
  && php artisan code:analyse